Surrey's Michelin Star restaurants

 The Clock House, High St, Ripley, Woking GU23 6AQ

 The Clock House has a dramatic past.
-Once known as Drakes of Ripley, the restaurant lost both its name and its Michelin star in 2017 when its husband and wife owners divorced.
+Once known as Drakes of Ripley, the restaurant lost its name and its Michelin star in 2017 when its husband and wife owners divorced.

 Now rebranded as The Clock House (after the clock which hangs above its door), the restaurant has retained its Michelin star and continues to bring international standards of fine dining to the pretty Surrey village of Ripley.

-Head chef Fred Clapperton has created an evolving seasonal menu, using fresh herbs and vegetables that are grown in the restaurant’s well-stocked garden.
+Head chef Fred Clapperton has created an evolving seasonal menu using fresh herbs and vegetables grown in the restaurant’s well-stocked garden.
+Vegetarian and pescatarian menus are also available.

 And a little further afield…